utap2/utap2/docs/rst/installation.rst

 MAIL_PASSWORD
-                       Password associated to the REPLY_EMAIL adress in required_parameters.conf file.
+                       Password associated to the REPLY_EMAIL address in required_parameters.conf file.

                        **The default is:**  MAIL_PASSWORD=None